Well, the New Year is around the corner. If you’re reading this, you’re looking for some tips to manifest your goals. If so, this post is for you!

-For example, if you want to work on decluttering your whole house to make room for that abundant MF energy we talked about in episode #5 (link below), maybe you can start with a drawer, or a closet, or a bookshelf instead?
+For example, if you want to work on decluttering your whole house to make room for more abundant energy, maybe you can start with a drawer, or a closet, or a bookshelf instead?

-Sometimes our resolutions would be huge accomplishments because we want to see big change, but you need to start small.
-It helps keep us from the “fight out flight” mode while building your confidence which will overtime, shut your ego up, and make long lasting change instead of the yo-yo effect?
+Sometimes our resolutions would be huge accomplishments because we want to see big change, but we forget to start small.
+It helps keep us from the “fight out flight” mode while building your confidence which will overtime, shut your ego up, and make long lasting change.
+Ever experience the yo-yo effect?
 Most of the time, this happens when we try to “do it all” too quickly.
 Instead of working out everyday, what if it were once a week?
 Bite sized goals are more maintainable longterm.
 Lifestyle changes are created by the smallest shifts!

 2. Clarify your “why”

 Make sure your goals really resonate with you emotionally.
-If they’re too superficial or shallow because you haven’t dove deeper, it’s not going to be very hard to give them up when the first set of obstacles come up.
+If they’re too superficial or shallow, it’s not going to be very hard to give up when the first set of obstacles come up.

 Let’s say one of your goals to get healthy.
 Why?
-Beyond how you look, beyond a general since of happiness or well being....deeper.
-Those reasons aren’t strong enough.
+Beyond how you look, beyond a general sense of well being....deeper.
 Get to the core of your “why”.
 Keep funneling down until you get to something that fires you up.
 Something that will keep you going when challenges present themselves.

-Maybe your “why” in this example would be to release the body image you have of someone who is unlovable and allow yourself to step into the health of someone who is enough, or maybe you’re on a life regulating medication you’ve been on for years and you want to get healthy so you can be medicine free, or maybe you just want to be more spiritually aligned with your body and your mind and you want to reflect that connection.
+Maybe your “why” in this example would be to release the body image you have of someone who is unlovable and allow yourself to step into the mental health of someone who is enough, or maybe alcoholism runs in your family and you want to be the generation that ends the cycle, or maybe you’re tired of an identity you have that uiu no infer like and want freedom from.
 Go deeper.

 3. Be selective & maintain balance

 Keep this list small.
 Baby steps can lead to major lifestyle changes.
 Drastic/huge lifestyle changes that happen over night, usually leads to eventual relapsing.
-And if you can, try choosing goals in different areas of your life so you don’t overload or overwhelm any one area.
+I’d also

 4. Visualize the success & challenges

-In addition to visualizing all of the wonderful things that will help you be successful, you need to be very honest with yourself and identify where you could struggle and why.
-In other words, what are your limiting beliefs that want you to stay where you are?
+In addition to visualizing your future success and all of the wonderful things that will help you be successful, you need to be very honest with yourself and identify where you could struggle and why.
+In other words, what some of your limiting beliefs that want you to stay where you are?
 To remain comfortable?
-Then, start thinking through how you will overcome or prevent these challenges.
+Then, start thinking through how you will coach yourself through this.

-Get clear on what might throw you off, and make a plan to overcome this.
-Go back to your why!
-And, visualize HOW you will be successful.
+Get clear on what might throw you off and make a plan to overcome this relying on your ‘why’ from above.
+Visualize HOW you will be successful.
 Visualize you successfully accomplishing your goals.